 The health of the Chesapeake Bay's oyster population is critical for a restored Bay.
 Oysters are a keystone species, filtering water and providing essential habitat for other important Bay species.

 A broad array of partners will collaborate to make the Chesapeake Oyster Alliance stretch goal a reality.
-This growing list of partners includes a range of local and regional conservation groups, aquaculturists and watermen, and other businesses from Maryland and Virginia.
+This growing list of partners includes a range of local and regional conservation groups, aquaculturists, and other businesses from Maryland and Virginia.
 See our Partners page for a complete list.

 Also playing a key role in the restoration of Chesapeake oysters are management agencies such as the Maryland Department of Natural Resources, the Virginia Marine Resources Commission, and federal agencies that provide support for oyster restoration—the National Oceanic and Atmospheric Administration (NOAA) and the Army Corps of Engineers (ACE)—and corporate and private funders.